January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 • Continuous engagement keeps referrals top of mind.

-• Behavioral triggers make referral asks feel timely.
+• Behavioral triggers make referral asks timely and relevant.

 • Gamified progression increases referrals per user.